-Before installing a Linux distribution for Windows, you must know that this feature will not install a virtual Linux operating system or a compiled version specifically for Windows 10.
-There are Linux distributions seen as basic systems on a computer / server and installed on Windows 10 through the Windows Subsystem feature.
+Before installing a Linux distribution for Windows, you should know that this feature will not install a virtual Linux operating system or a compiled version specifically for Windows 10.
+Linux distributions are found as base systems on a computer / server and installed on Windows 10 through the Windows Subsystem feature.

 Windows Subsystem is a feature based on an old abandoned project by Microsoft.
 "Project Astoria"Should have supported the installation and running of Android applications on Windows operating systems.

 As a distribution of Linux installed as a subsystem, it it will not be able to run separately from Windows.
 We can compare this feature with the Wine emulator, which allows running a Windows operating system on Linux.
 In the same way, Windows Subsystem for Linux will allow running a Linux distribution on Windows.

 These Linux distributions installed on Windows 10 also have some limitations.
 The biggest limitation is the lack of the graphical interface.
 You will only be able to run command lines in Bash.
 Command-line shells.
 That's why the feature was originally called "Bash on Ubuntu on Windows"But after adding other distributions such as openSUSE Leap and SUSE Enterprise Server, the name was changed to" Windows Subsystem for Linux ".
 In the near future, Microsoft will also be able to install a version of Fedora distribution.

 How to install Linux Ubuntu, openSUSE Leap or SUSE Enterprise Server on Windows 10

 First of all, this feature is not available for 32-bit versions of Windows.
 If you have a version Windows on 32-bit, it's time to make a major change and move on versions on 64-bits.